-A Ride share Matchlist provides names, phone numbers and commute schedules of your coworkers and neighbors who want to share a ride (ride share).
+The Rideshare Matchlist provides names, phone numbers and commute schedules of your coworkers and neighbors who want to share a ride.
 There are many companies and organizations that will help you find carpool (carpooling) and vanpool partners, and most of these services are FREE!
-Get your whole office to register on the same Ride share service to find coworkers to carpool with.
+Get your whole office to register on the same rideshare service to find coworkers to carpool with.

 Casual carpooling is a flexible approach to commuting whereby drivers who wish to use the Diamond (HOV) lanes offer rides to potential passengers who line up at a common, convenient site to wait for rides into San Francisco.
 Like other carpools, casual carpools or carpooling can bypass the long delays and toll fare at the Bay Bridge in the morning and use the Bay Bridge carpool-only on-ramps and traffic lanes on the return trip in the evening.

 Diamond (HOV) Lanes